Monitoring Docker, OpenShift, Kubernetes - Version 5.24

 Forward Prometheus metrics to Splunk Metrics Index

 In this release, we have added the ability to forward Prometheus metrics to the Splunk Metrics Index.
-We suggest configuring additional splunk output, that will point to the metrics index (or multiple metric indexes)
+We suggest configuring an additional Splunk output that will point to the metrics index (or multiple metric indexes)

-Where token is configured to write by default to the metrics index.
+The token should be configured to write by default to the metrics index.

 When configuring a Prometheus collection with annotations, you can specify to use indexType=metrics in the annotation, and optionally you can configure the index and the output.